EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-08.md

 ## Learning Objectives
 - Apply spec-first and tests-first prompting patterns to extend the movie service while keeping humans in charge.
 - Wrap the FastAPI application programming interface (API) behind a Pydantic AI tool-call function that validates inputs/outputs and emits Logfire telemetry.
-- Call a local large language model (LLM) endpoint (LM Studio or vLLM) and evaluate responses automatically with tests.
+- Call a large language model (LLM) endpoint (local LM Studio/vLLM or hosted Google AI Studio) and evaluate responses automatically with tests.
 - Prototype a DSPy `Signature` + `Predict` pair to feel the ergonomics of declarative prompting before adding guardrails.
 - Document artificial intelligence (AI) assistance and toggle telemetry/privacy settings responsibly.

+### Prerequisite snapshot (Sessions 01–07 recap)
+You already shipped a FastAPI backend with uv, added Postgres, and experimented with Streamlit + Vite/React.
+Session 08 only stacks two new ideas on top of that foundation:
+- **LLM as another HTTP service.** Treat LM Studio/vLLM/Google Gemini exactly like the REST APIs you have already called—base URL + API key + JSON in/out.
+- **Typed agent helpers.** Pydantic AI/DSPy extend the Pydantic models and pytest habits you already know; no new web framework knowledge is required.
+- **Tooling mindset.** Docker, `uv`, Typer, pytest, and React stay the same—this session just shows how to bolt an AI assistant onto those familiar tools.

 ## Before Class – AI Preflight (Just-in-Time Teaching, JiTT)
 - Install agent tooling: